GregRos/meta-types/1 Definitions.md

 Meta objects are value-like constructions in the world of types that describe a rigid and finite tree structure.

-Because types aren’t part of that structure, the types in a meta object can reference other types in the same meta object, or even themselves.
-This works like types embedded in a namespace.
+However, because types aren’t part of that structure, the types in a meta object can reference other types in the same meta object, or even themselves.
+This just works like types embedded in a namespace.

 ```typescript
 namespace Illustration {